-At 2 kilometers long and featuring a 470-meter-long main span and 52-meter-wide deck, the Port Mann Bridge is currently the second longest cable-stayed bridge in North America and one of the widest bridges in the world.
+At 2 kilometres long with a 470-metre-long main span and 52-metre-wide deck, the Port Mann Bridge is one of the longest cable-stayed bridges in North America and one of the widest bridges in the world.

-- The superstructure consists of two five-lane decks, separated by a 10-meter median where the central pylons are located.
+The superstructure consists of two five-lane decks, separated by a 10-metre median where the central pylons are located.
 Each roadway is supported by two planes of stay cables.